 Like cures like

 This principle states that the substance that causes the symptom can also cure it.
-When a healthy person takes the substance, they will develop the symptom; but when a sick person with the symptom takes a small, heavily diluted dose of the substance, their symptom will be cured.
+When a healthy person takes the substance, they will develop the symptom, but when a sick person with the symptom takes a small, heavily diluted dose of the substance, their sickness will be cured.

 For example, drinking coffee may cause sleeplessness.
-So, if you have trouble sleeping, one homeopathic remedy for you is made of coffee called Coffea Cruda.
+If you have trouble sleeping, one homeopathic remedy is a coffee pill containing a trace amount of caffeine.

 This principle resembles vaccines.
 When you take a vaccine shot, you are exposed to much-weakened pathogens that cause the illness, strengthening your healthy body’s immunity against the disease.

 Despite sharing this surface similarity, homeopathy claims to cure more conditions than vaccines.
-There is no vaccine for sleeplessness, for example, since this is more likely a mental condition rather than a pathogen attack.
+For example, there is no vaccine for sleeplessness since this is more likely a mental condition rather than a pathogen attack.
 Meanwhile, homeopathy has about eight remedies for this condition.

 Moreover, homeopathy started in the late eighteenth century, roughly a century after the first vaccine was created.
 However, while vaccines have modernized with evidence-based scientific research, quality assurance, and regulations, homeopathy has retained much of the pharmacopeia (a published collection of medicinal substances) of previous centuries.
 Notably, many homeopathic products sold in U.S. pharmacies still need FDA approval.